 More recently, as my self-employment gave me flexibility, I have taken courses in paper collage, fabric collage, and watercolor painting, studying the latter with Jean Carbonetti, Robert Noreika, Paul George, Lisa Goren, Nan Feldman, and Janet Hobbs.
 Now, collage and watercolors, along with my ongoing interest in photography, form the core of my artistic pursuits.

-As I wind down my paid work life, I have the gift of time to be creative.
+As I have wound down my paid work life, I have the gift of time to be creative.
 I live with my photographer husband John in Somerville, Massachusetts.
-When not making art (or attempting to downsize), I enjoy writing fiction, dancing to live music, going to museums and theater, and traveling, which provides me with endless subject matter.
+When not making art (or attempting to downsize), I enjoy writing fiction, keeping a blog on downsizing, dancing to live music, going to museums and theater, and traveling, which provides me with endless subject matter.